DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230418-karmada-failover.md

 Karmada (Kubernetes Armada) enables users to run cloud-native applications across multiple clusters without changing existing applications.
 Enables a truly open multicloud by providing advanced scheduling capabilities using Kubernetes-native APIs.
-Karmada It aims to provide convenient automation for multi-cluster application management in multicloud and hybrid cloud scenarios, with key features such as centralized multicloud management, high availability and fault recovery.
+Karmada It aims to provide convenient automation for multicluster application management in multicloud and hybrid cloud scenarios, with key features such as centralized multicloud management, high availability and fault recovery.
 **This article is based on Karmada's release version v1.4.2, and we will explore with you how Karmada's cross-cluster fault recovery is realized**, Which controllers and schedulers are involved in this process, and what capabilities each controller undertakes in this process, and what capabilities the scheduler undertakes, And how to ensure high availability and continuity of user business?